Links updated, August 2022

 In the natural course of life, we humans can be expected to grow and change.
 We develop and mature over time–our brains, our bodies, the sense of who we are and who we want to be.
 Development is a beautiful thing, really, exciting and creative, and it makes parents, friends, and teachers look on in awe.

 This resource page addresses one aspect of development that’s important not to ignore with children with or without disabilities—the development of sexuality.
 There’s so much to know and consider on this subject–what sexuality is, its meaning in adolescent and adult life, and the responsibilities that go along with exploring and experiencing one’s own sexuality.
-Use the links below to find out more about:
+Use the jump links below to learn more about this fascinating, challenging subject.

 The Basics of Human Sexuality